JustGoodUI/dante-astro-theme/src/content/pages/about.md

 ---
 Hi there!
 I am glad you're 😊

 My friends describe me as someone who embrace the versatility and mutability of life.
 Also a bit rebellious, I am a freedom seeker above all.
 I am not settling for the status quo, and often look for deeper meaning and connections in life.

+A humanitarian and empathetic person by heart, I have a passion for helping others thrive to create a positive impact on themselves, their communities and the planet.

 <br/>

 # Life Highlights
-- Born and raised in the South of France

 - Educational background in international law with a specialisation in peace building through justice and conflict resolution studies in post-conflict countries.
 My expertise lied in finding and implementing alternatives to traditional forms of justice and peace building to reconstruct a broken society sustainably.

 - I worked as a legal attaché at the United Nations where I represented France in diplomatic duties, to then learn programming in search for more impact, opportunities, creativity, and fun!